knehez/mako_flatpages/README.md

 python manage.py migrate
 ```

-create file:
-### templates/flatpages/default.html.mako
+### create template file: templates/flatpages/default.html.mako
 ```html
 # my mako template in a flat page:
 ${flatpage.content}
 ```

-In you view.py wher you would like to use this make_flatpages use the following:
+In you view.py, where you would like to use make_flatpages, use the following:
 ### views.py example

 ```python